airss-docs/airss-docs.github.io/index.md

 External Packages
 =================

 The AIRSS package makes use of a number of external utilities.
 Some of them are available from package managers, while others should be built locally.
-[This guide](/external) provides details on how to make sure everything you need is available to AIRSS.
+[This guide](/packages) provides details on how to make sure everything you need is available to AIRSS.

 AIRSS Examples
 ==============

 The AIRSS package is documented through a [growing list of worked examples](/examples).
-The first set of examples uses the included pair potential code (`pp3`), and does not require any DFT package to be installed.
-Later examples show how external DFT packages, such as the Castep first principles total energy code, can be incorporated into searches.
+The first set of examples uses the built-in pair potential code, and does not require any DFT package to be installed.
+Later examples show how external packages, such as the Castep first principles total energy code, can be incorporated into searches.

 AIRSS Manual
 ============